aravind-sadharani/chandraveena/src/blog/r4-panchamkauns/index.md

 <you-tube videoid="rl9k14yEJjk"></you-tube>
 <br>

-Raga *Malkauns*, also known as Raga *Hindolam* in parts of India is a very popular Raga, usually sung in the late evening or night.
-Raga *Panchamkauns* as the name suggests, uses the note Pancham in Malkauns.
+Raga *Malkauns*, also known as Raga *Hindolam* in parts of India, is a very popular Raga, usually sung in the late evening or night.
+Raga *Panchamkauns* as the name suggests, uses the note *Pancham* (Pa) in Malkauns.
 Sometimes, subtly using a note changes the entire character and feeling of a Raga, so much so that it feels like a completely different Raga.
-This also brings in changes to the melodic phrases of Malkauns, incorporating Pancham without the note sounding dissonant.
+Panchamkauns also brings in changes to the melodic phrases of Malkauns, incorporating the Pancham without the note sounding dissonant.

-Here I present the Raga as a derivative of Natabhairavi, belonging to Kaushiki family of Ragas.
-This is a recording of a live performance held at a Siddhi Vinayaka Temple, Vadodara.
+Here I present the Raga as a derivative of *Natabhairavi*, belonging to the *Kaushiki* family of Ragas.
+This is a recording of a live performance held at Siddhivinayaka Temple, Dandia Bazaar, Vadodara.

 ## Program Notes